 A notable difference in renting on a foreign economy is that the use of some structures may incur an additional charge (such as a 30-50 euro/month surcharge for a garage and/or parking) or even be excluded altogether.

-Scrutinize any property closely upon viewing and identify any structures not attached to the home, such as a garage, tool or storage shed, and scour your lease to determine if you can use these structures or not and if the usage is included in your lease.
+Scrutinize any property closely upon viewing and identify any structures not attached to the home, such as a garage, tool or storage shed, and scour your lease and check with the landlord to determine if you can use these structures or not and if the usage is included in your lease.

-Some nasty surprises service members have encountered have included discovering the landlord used the rental garage as their own personal storage, hidden apartments, and squatters residing in garages and storage sheds.
+For example, some nasty surprises service members have encountered have included discovering the landlord used the rental garage as their own personal storage, hidden apartments, and even squatters residing in garages and storage sheds.

 Understanding Local Laws